 Internship Policies and Procedures

 Policies and procedures for the training program are available at request of a program applicant.
-Key policies and procedures are reviewed with interns during orientation, and copies of the policy manual are kept in interns' office.
+Key policies and procedures are reviewed with interns during orientation, and copies of the policy manual are provided to interns.

 Post-Graduation Employment